modera/ModeraBackendOnSteroidsBundle/README.md

 # ModeraBackendOnSteroidsBundle [![Build Status](https://travis-ci.org/modera/ModeraBackendOnSteroidsBundle.svg?branch=1.0)](https://travis-ci.org/modera/ModeraBackendOnSteroidsBundle)

-Bundle makes it easier to optimize backend's loading speed for up to 50%, it does it several ways:
+Bundle makes it easier to optimize backend's loading speed for up to 50%, it does it in several ways:

- * Provides console commands which can generate shell scripts which can be used to compile all bundle's extjs classes together using Sencha Cmd. **NB!
+ * Provides console commands which can generate shell scripts which can be used to compile all bundle's extjs classes together using Sencha Cmd.
+Using these scripts you will use Sencha Cmd without the need to learn how to use and configure it, it will be done for you behind the scene. **NB!
 Generated scripts rely on Docker!**
- * Ships a special resources-loader which makes it possible to automatically detect and include MJR.js and a javascript file which is compiled from bundles' javascript extjs-classes.
+ * Ships a special resources-loader which makes it possible to automatically detect and include MJR.js and a javascript file which is compiled from bundles' javascript extjs-classes (with default configuration it is named `bundles.js`).
  * Using a semantic configuration makes it possible to mark certain bundles (using regex-like syntax) and their javascript files as non-blocking resources.
 This is especially useful when there're bundles whose assets are not designated as non-blocking but in fact they are and you want to override this behaviour, make them load